 There are natural pain relievers besides prescriptions, herbals, or over the counter medicine.
 Things that offer sleep and relaxation relieve pain.
 Pharmaceutical side effects disagree with me.
 Herbs might help.
 Yet, prescriptions with herbals can be unpredictable; certainly risky and not suggested.
 Meanwhile, being occupied is a superior relief for pain.
 Here are some suggestions.

 This blog includes topics in making sense of depressed loved ones.
-Misdiagnosed bipolar disorders, personality clashes, pinpointing my own diagnosis has helped.
-We are more qualified to understand our own self better than anyone as a choice.
-What works for one might not work for another.
+Misdiagnosed bipolar disorders, personality clashes, by pinpointing my own diagnosis has helped conclude, I’m the captain of my soul.
+We are more qualified to understand ourself better than anyone by facing reality.
+Moving forward, living in the present: This is a choice, it’s my personal preference.
+What works for me might not work for you; we’re individuals.
 Treatment plans with medicines may be short-term, long-term, with or without medicine.
-Self-love is medicine for the soul.
+Self-love is good for the soul.

 Anxiety, depression, low-self-image, bitterness, frustration have consequences.
 My goal is being the best self therapist I’ll ever need.
 I’ve overcome disorders with minimal prescriptions: Four decades functional dealing with some dysfunctional situations.